 Stress is something we experience at some point in our lives, affecting us all in different ways.
 The effects of stress can lead to disease and days off work.
 Stress can become chronic and debilitating.
 However, in reality, stress is a natural response.
 It helps us cope with life’s challenges.

-There is now evidence that too much stress can negatively impact our hearts, resulting in cardiovascular illness.
-As a result, there has been an emphasis on behavioural stress reduction.
-This focuses on the healing potential of lifestyle changes.
-The self-care-center approach focuses on mind-body medicine using relaxation exercises, nutritional counseling, and cognitive behavior techniques.
+There is now evidence too much stress can affect our heart, and lead to cardiovascular illness.
+Because of this there has been a focus on behavioural stress reduction.
+This focus, is looking at healing potential via life-style changes.
+The self-care-centre approach looks at mind-body medicine, using relaxation exercises, nutritional counselling, and cognitive behaviour techniques.

 How Exercise Helps

 Stress in the brain targets pathways that link to mood, motivation, fear, and reward.
 Exercise directly impacts these same pathways, which is called the limbic system.
 Exercise thereby has the potential to improve your mood.
 It does this by releasing specific compounds into the brain.
 These compounds behave similarly to morphine and nitric oxide.